 St. John Fisher College welcomes qualified transfer applicants from other regionally accredited two- and four-year institutions.

 Applicants are reviewed when the first two items listed below are on file.
 The Committee on Admissions makes decisions on a rolling basis.
 Notifications are mailed to applicants two to three weeks after an application is complete.
-Transfer Credit Evaluations are mailed to students upon being accepted to the College.
+Transfer Credit Evaluations are provided to students upon or soon after being accepted to the College.